ava-labs/avalanche-docs/docs/subnets/subnet-evm-genesis-file.md

 ## Subnet-EVM Precompiles

-Precompiles can be used to add specific functionallity to Subnet-EVM.
+Precompiles can be used to add specific functionality to Subnet-EVM.
 This precompiled contracts can activated directly in the genesis file or as an Upgrade.
 See [Precompiles](../subnets/subnet-evm-precompiles) for a detailed explanation on how to integrate them in the genesis file.